m7md0a/Chat-AI/README.md

-# Chat-AI
+# Translate-AI
-It's a project that allows you to chat with ChatGPT using Next.js and TypeScript.
+Efficient text translation using Next.js and ChatGPT for improved interaction and responsiveness